usnistgov/dioptra/dev-kb/ml-flow/ml-flow-with-dioptra.md

 ## [MLFlow](https://mlflow.org/docs/latest/) is an open source platform for Machine Learning(ML)
 This Knowledge Base document describes how to utilize MLFlow with Dioptra locally

-- To use the `start-mlflow.sh` script (after obtaining the script from the source-control), please remember to add the executable attribute to the script:
+- To use the `start-mlflow.sh` script (after obtaining the script from the source-control), please remember to make sure that the script has executable attribute, otherwise add the flag to the script:
 ```sh
 chmod +x start-mlflow.sh
 ```